Yash-D-Rawat/hello_hackniche3/README.md

 - **Rich Text Formatting**
   Powered by Quill.js, the editor supports a full range of formatting options, including headers, lists, fonts, colors, image embedding, and more.

-- **Document Sharing**
-  Users can invite others to collaborate by sending email invitations directly from the platform.

 - **PDF Export**
   Download documents as clean, well-formatted PDFs for offline access or sharing.